 To apply for Australian tax back, you must have your final payslip or PAYG in order.
 This will make the entire process easier on your part, and you won’t need to spend extra time and energy to track it down.
 You also need to file a tax return at the end of the tax year, which runs from 1st July to 30th June.

 Australian Tax File Number

 Before you start earning in Australia, it is also important to note that you need to provide your employer with your tax file number within the first 30 days, so you don’t end up paying emergency tax, which is the usual culprit for overpaying tax.
-Although this can mean a bigger tax back claim, the amount of deduction may cause financial problems during your stay in Australia.
+Although this can mean a bigger tax back claim, the deduction amount may cause financial problems during your stay in Australia.

 To ensure that you get the maximum legal tax refund, refer to a tax expert that can help you with your individual circumstances.
-If you have yet to look for your PAYG, a company that will help you look for it, will prove most advantageous.
+If you have yet to look for your PAYG, a company that will help you look for it will prove most advantageous.

-The average Australian Tax Refund is $2600 AUD
+The Average Australian Tax Refund is AUD 2600.

 Australian Tax Facts

 You have to be in Australia for six months to apply for your Australian tax back.

 The Australian tax year is from 1st July to 30th June

 You need to have given your Tax File Number to your employer within the first 30 days of employment to avoid emergency tax.